 Now let's get back to the studies.

-Instead, the correlation is in the process of training itself, and the fact that dogs are affected by the environmental factors, as demonstrated in several other scientific papers.
-Those may involve shock collars, citronella collars, a dog trainer giving commands, previous training or otherwise “stressing” the animal, thereby ensuring a rise in cortisol levels.
+Those may involve shock collars, citronella collars, a dog trainer giving commands, previous training, or otherwise “stressing” the animal, thereby ensuring a rise in cortisol levels.

 And so the debate continues.